• Skip to primary navigation

 Over the past months we have been gradually restoring this heather bank, moving from the east end to the west, Sandgate Lane, end.
 I am told that this bank was last restored about 5 years ago but the restoration work had not extended as far as the area we worked on yesterday.

-While it cannot be said that all of the weed plants have been removed the state of the heather bank is now much improved.
+While it cannot be said that all of the weed plants have been removed the state of the Break time at the field dayheather bank is now much improved.
 The proof will be later in the spring when the foxgloves flower and in the summer when the heather blooms.

 While we worked we came across a ladybird and a black beetle about 1.5cm long, and saw brimstone and peacock butterflies.